 Fighting For Medical Malpractice Victims

-More Than 50 Years of Combined Experience
+A Law Firm With More Than 50 Years of Combined Experience

-If you or someone close to you has been seriously injured because of physician negligence or medical malpractice in or near Charleston, Huntington, Beckley, Parkersburg, Morgantown or throughout Kanawha County, our lawyers at Johnstone & Gabhart, LLP, are ready to bring more than half a century of combined personal injury experience to obtain the accountability, justice and compensation you deserve.
+If you or someone close to you has been seriously injured because of physician negligence or medical malpractice in or near Charleston, Huntington, Beckley, Parkersburg, Morgantown or throughout Kanawha County, our lawyers at Johnstone & Gabhart, LLP, are ready to bring more than half a century of combined personal injury experience to obtain the accountability, justice, and compensation you deserve.

-When a doctor does not spot obvious signs of cancer, heart disease or other serious health concerns, the problems usually become much worse.
+When a doctor does not spot obvious signs of cancer, heart disease, or other serious health concerns, the problems usually become much worse.
 The challenging part of misdiagnosis claims is determining whether the doctor’s negligence actually caused increased problems for the victim, and determine the degree of these increased complications.

 Injuries In Nursing Homes

-When elderly nursing home and assisted living residents suffer malnutrition, bed sores and other serious problems, it is usually a clear sign of malpractice, negligence or abuse from the nursing home staff.
+When elderly nursing home and assisted living residents suffer malnutrition, bedsores, and other serious problems, it is usually a clear sign of malpractice, negligence, or abuse from the nursing home staff.
 We can protect your rights in a nursing home injury claim.

 Protecting Clients From Catastrophic Medical Malpractice